SBIR / STTR Awards

 Supporting grant applications for teams with a license or option to Columbia intellectual property

-Columbia teams based on a license or option to Columbia intellectual property (executed or in negotiation) will have access to the following resources:
+Columbia teams based on a license or option to Columbia intellectual property (executed or in negotiation) have access to the following resources:

 - Follow-on counseling by one of the approved SBIR consultants to support the application writing process